abidghias/abidghias/README.md

 ### I'm working as a Cloud Engineer for Infosys

-- 🔭 Contracted with Microsoft to work on Data Bricks, Data Factory, Xflow among others
+- 🔭 Contracted with Microsoft to work on Data Bricks, Data Factory and Xflow among others
 - 🌱 I’m in the pursuit of understanding the various architectures in Deep Learning
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am currently mastering Arabic grammar